 Have a conversation.
 Find direction.
 Set goals.
 Take action.

-Grad PACS is an initiative to support PhD and MASc students to identify career pathways to launch their career planning early in their degree.
+Grad PACS is an initiative to support PhD, MASc and MEng students to identify career pathways to launch their career planning early in their degree.

 Grad PACS can help you